Ever wondered what phone screen interviews are like at FAANG and Tier-1 companies?

 The recruiter will then help schedule the first interview, which will be conducted over the phone.

 The next phone screen will typically be with your hiring manager and senior members of the product team.
 You can expect behavioral questions like:

 - Why Amazon?

 - Tell me about a feature or product you launched from start to finish.

 Note: Amazon gives significant importance to its Leadership Principles throughout the interview.
 The company has a strong focus on customer obsession.
 So, go through their Leadership Principles carefully before your interview.

-Phone Screen Interview at Apple
+What is the Phone Screen Interview Like at Apple?

 There are two rounds of screening at Apple done over a 30-minute informal phone call.
 The first call is from the internal recruiter, followed by the team lead for the division that you applied to.
 The objective of the call is to brief the candidate about the hiring process.
 You can expect discussions around your:

 - Your interests.